vierstralab/footprint-tools/README.md

 ### Step 5: Create a dispersion (error) model

-FTD using a negative binomial to compute the significance of per-nucleotide cleavage devations from the expected.
+FTD uses a negative binomial to compute the significance of per-nucleotide cleavage devations from the expected.
 The negative binomial has two parameters, mu and r.
-The script `learn_dispersion_model.py` emperically fits mu and r from the observed cleavage data and then interpolates all values using linear regression. `learn_dispersion_model.py` writes a dispersion model in JSON format to standard out which can then be used with all FTD analyses.
+The script `ftd-learn-dispersion-model` emperically fits mu and r from the observed cleavage data and then interpolates all values using linear regression. `ftd-learn-dispersion-model` writes a dispersion model in JSON format to standard out which can then be used with all FTD analyses.

 	[jvierstra@test0 footprint-tools]$ ftd-learn-dispersion-model -h
 	usage: ftd-learn-dispersion-model [-h] [--bm MODEL_FILE] [--half-win-width N]